Aranya Namwong

+Career

+She was the runner-up of 1964 Miss Thailand.

 She was the lead actress in many Thai films in the 1970s, often co-starring with Sombat Metanee.
 She also enjoyed popularity in Cambodia after her joint role in The Snake King's Wife Part 2, a prequel of the Cambodian blockbuster and award-winning film, The Snake King's Wife starring the famous Khmer actress and former Miss Cambodia, Dy Saveth.
 She then took a main rule in another Thai-khmer film, Love across Hoirzotal, with the Khmer lead actor Chea Yutatorn.
 Recent films include The Legend of Suriyothai, The Bodyguard, Unborn and The Mother.

+Personal life

 She is married to Setha Sirichaya, lead singer of The Impossibles.